samriddhimakasare25/Tetris-Game/README.md

 ## Tetris in Python
--This is a simple Tetris game based on python3 with pygame.
+- This is a simple Tetris game based on python3 with pygame.

 ## How to play?
 - Download all python files and store them to one folder.